mimblewimble/grin-rfcs/text/0000-compact-slates.md

 ### Slate Definition - Binary

-while the JSON slate remains the first-order slate definition, and should be accepted by all wallets and APIs, wallets should also be have the ability to transform slates between the JSON format and a reduced binary format suitable for armoring or direct transfer.
+While the JSON slate remains the first-order slate definition, and should be accepted by all wallets and APIs, wallets should also have the ability to transform slates between the JSON format and a reduced binary format suitable for armoring or direct transfer.
 The definition of the V4 binary slate format follows.

 All integer values are Big-Endian.